 - Raw foods.
 These types of food are exactly what they sound like; they’re meats and other foods that aren’t cooked.
 This may seem like a great idea from a naturalistic point of view.
 Throughout their history, cats in the wild have always hunted their prey and eaten it raw.
 If your kitty is allowed outside near the birdbath, you might see traces of that instinct in the lovely “gifts” they give you every now and then.
 And it’s true your kitten will grow happy and strong without ever tasting something that’s been cooked.
 But you will need to take a lot of precaution to keep out harmful bacteria such as salmonella and listeria since they love to take over improperly stored raw flesh.

-- Wet food vs. dry.
+- Wet Food vs Dry Food.
 You can get organic food in either iteration, whether in cans like tuna fish or in the same type of bags that house kibble.
 What you want to consider when choosing is your kitten’s hydration needs.
 Cats are wired to get a good portion of their hydration from rats and mice, which are 60 – 70% water if you translate them to food composition.
 When a kitten eats only dry food, they will need extra water to compensate.
 And for some kittens, this works fine – just leave a couple of water bowls throughout their living space, and they’re good.
-But if you notice your kitten is not drinking much, or if they start exhibiting signs of dehydration, switching them to wet food can go a long way towards getting them to the right levels.
+But if you notice your kitten is not drinking much or start exhibiting signs of dehydration, switching them to wet canned food can go a long way towards getting them to the right levels.

 - Type of preservatives.
 Any type of non-raw pet food will need preservatives to keep it fresh for however long it takes your kitten to finish it.
 But if you’re looking for organic kitten food, look for the kind that uses vitamin C or E; those are naturally occurring preservatives that don’t add anything questionable.